Superconvergence of Online Optimization for Model Predictive Control: Preliminaries

 \begin{assumption}[Controllability condition] There exist constants $\gamma_C, t>0$, independent from $N$, such that $\forall k\in[N-t]$

 where $\Xi_{k, t_k}$ is evaluated at $(\tz_{k:k+t_k-1}; \bd_{k:k+t_k-1})$. \end{assumption}

-Although SOSC is sufficient but not necessary, it is widely assumed in sensitivity analysis since $(\tz, \tlambda)$ can be guaranteed to be a strict local solution of $\P_{0:N}(\bd)$.
-Thus, the directional directives of ($\tz(\bd)$, $\tlambda(\bd)$) with respect to $\bd$ are well defined, and Taylor expansions of KKT conditions exist.
-See Theorem 5.53 in \cite{Bonnans2000Perturbation} as an example.
+Although SOSC is sufficient but not necessary for $(\tz, \tlambda)$ being a local solution, it is widely assumed in sensitivity analysis since $(\tz, \tlambda)$ can be guaranteed to be a strict local solution of $\P_{0:N}(\bd)$.
+Thus, the directional directives of ($\tz(\bd)$, $\tlambda(\bd)$) with respect to $\bd$, given by the solutions of the quadratic approximation of \eqref{pro:1}, are well defined.
+See Theorem 5.53 in \cite{Bonnans2000Perturbation} for the theoretical underpinnings of this statement.

-Assumption \ref{ass:control} is borrowed from \cite{Xu2018Exponentially, Xu2019Exponentially, Na2019Sensitivity} (with slight modification).
-In principle, it guarantees that the linearized dynamic system, $\bx_{k+1} = A_k\bx_k + B_k\bu_k$, can be controlled in at most $t$ stages: for any initial state $\bx_k$ and terminal state $\bx_{k+t_k}$, one can bridge them by setting $\bu_{k:k+t_k-1}$ properly.
+Assumption \ref{ass:control} is borrowed from \cite{Xu2018Exponentially, Xu2019Exponentially, Na2020Exponential} (with slight modifications).
+In principle, it guarantees that the linearized dynamic system, $\bx_{k+1} = A_k\bx_k + B_k\bu_k$, can be controlled in at most $t$ stages: for any initial state $\bx_k$, one can let the system transit to any terminal state $\bx_{k+t_k}$ by setting $\bu_{k:k+t_k-1}$ properly, with $t_k$ not exceeding $t$ for all $k$.
 In fact, there are several equivalent statements of Assumption \ref{ass:control}.
 For example, in both \cite{Xu2018Exponentially} and \cite{Xu2019Exponentially} the authors considered a truncation of an infinite-horizon linear-quadratic problem.
 They assumed \eqref{equ:control} to hold for any $k\in[N-1]$ since they have access to $\{A_k, B_k\}_{k=N}^{\infty}$.
-Alternatively, in \cite{Na2019Sensitivity} the authors assumed \eqref{equ:control} for $k\in[N-1]$ and $t_k\in[1, (N-k)\wedge t]$.
+Alternatively, in \cite{Na2020Exponential} the authors assumed \eqref{equ:control} for $k\in[N-1]$ and $t_k\in[1, (N-k)\wedge t]$.
 Comparing with these related works, we simplify the condition further by considering $k\in[N-t]$ only, since for $k\in(N-t, N-1]$ the dynamics can evolve only $t-1$ stages at most, so that the controllability on the tail is not essential.
-We mention that the results from \cite{Xu2018Exponentially, Xu2019Exponentially, Na2019Sensitivity} all hold if we use Assumption \ref{ass:control} in place of their controllability assumptions.
+We mention that the results from \cite{Xu2018Exponentially, Xu2019Exponentially, Na2020Exponential} all hold if we use Assumption \ref{ass:control} in place of their controllability assumptions.